brevis-network/security-contracts/src/governance/README.md

 # Governance Council System

-Weighted multi-sig governance with a quorum threshold and pluggable proposal forwarders.
+Weighted multi-sig governance with pluggable proposal forwarders.

 ## Overview

 The contracts implement a simple trust model where council members (voters) can propose and vote on protocol operations.
-The system features a single quorum threshold and supports extensible proposal forwarders for convenient governance workflows.
+It supports extensible proposal forwarders for convenient governance workflows.

 > Note: For a minimal, equal‑weight alternative with immutable voters and parameters, see [SimpleCouncil](./simple-council/SimpleCouncil.sol) and [SimpleAdminCouncil](./simple-council/SimpleAdminCouncil.sol).